lroellin/old-vulnerable-php-app/README.md

 * The `mac-lookup` utility doesn't know many modern MAC address vendors.
 Choosing the placeholder value works though.
 * The `unixtime` converter utility doesn't calculate properly, but that's frontend code anyway...
 * The `alarm` utility has some frontend issues too ;)
+* There's a `passwords_vendor` table that was supposed to be a repo of default passwords for network device vendors.
+However, I never got past entering some sample data and never did a UI for it.

 # Auditing